 You might have killed the indoor decor (in a good way), but making outdoor Halloween decorations is a whole other beast.
 Fortunately, transforming your outdoor space into a Halloween hellscape doesn’t have to be a fright.

 Whether you want make-shift pumpkin patches, a papier mache graveyard or a pathway adorned with flickering lanterns, you’re in the right place.
-Whatever your spooky style, the Gathered team has you covered!
+Whatever your spooky style, we've got you covered!

 This guide will take you through a variety of ideas and inspiration to turn your garden into a sinister masterpiece.